cschiewek/devise_ldap_authenticatable/README.md

 This seems to come out of the box with Mac OS X 10.6.

-On Ubuntu (tested on 12.04), you can run `sudo apt-get install slapd ldap-utils`.
+On Ubuntu (tested on 12.04 and 12.10), you can run `sudo apt-get install slapd ldap-utils`.
 You will also likely have to add the `spec/ldap` directory of your local git clone to the slapd [apparmor](https://wiki.ubuntu.com/DebuggingApparmor) profile `/etc/apparmor.d/usr.sbin.slapd` if you get permissions errors.
+Something like this should do:

+    /path/to/devise_ldap_authenticatable/spec/ldap/* rw,$
+    /path/to/devise_ldap_authenticatable/spec/ldap/openldap-data/run/* rw,$

 To start hacking on `devise_ldap_authentication`, clone the github repository, start the test LDAP server, and run the rake test task: